About the Online Counseling Team

 Licensed Clinical Social Worker (License #32681)

-Karen joined Get Out of Your Head Therapy in order to expand her work with the LGBTQIA community, people taking care of aging loved ones or those living with Alzheimer’s Disease, and clients who want to incorporate weight loss or weight management into their counseling experience.
+Karen joined Get Out of Your Head Therapy in 2016 to expand her work with the LGBTQIA community, people taking care of aging loved ones or those living with Alzheimer’s Disease, and clients who want to incorporate weight loss or weight management into their counseling experience.
 Karen had a robust career before joining Get Out Of Your Head Therapy.
 She worked in a hospital setting serving clients struggling with drug and alcohol abuse.
 Then, she worked with couples and families living with HIV.
 For many years, she worked with inmates in California and coordinated their re-integration into the community.

 Karen works with adults and the elderly and specializes in same-sex couples counseling, crisis intervention, aging issues, adult caretaker challenges, retirement transitions, HIV challenges and concerns specifically related to LGBTQIA identity.
 While Karen is trained in many of the schools and models of therapy, the theories and therapeutic approaches she utilizes the most are Cognitive Behavioral Therapy, Psychodynamic and Person-Centered Therapy.